mhoss147/Git-Basics/README.md

 # Sets the new remote

-  $ git remote add origin remote repository URL
+  $ git remote add origin remoteRepositoryURL

+  like, git remote add origin https://github.com/...

 # Verifies the new remote URL